Jesus20MM/Jesus20MM/README.md

 ## About Me :

 - 🏢 I am currently aspiring to be a **Junior Data Scientist**, getting my first opportunity.
-- 🎓 Studies for Physics at Universidad Autónoma Metropolitana
+- 🎓 Studies for Physics at Universidad Autónoma Metropolitana, Ciudad de México
 - 🎓 Student at datacamp as Machine Learning scientist
 - 🏡 Lives in **México**
 -  📖 self-taught data science and finance